davidkhala/gcp-collection/bigQuery/README.md

 - [SQL Translation](./SQL.md)
 - [Data Type](./data-type.md)

+## Connect
+If native support is not yet available for the BI layer in use, Google has partnered with [Simba Technologies](https://cloud.google.com/bigquery/docs/reference/odbc-jdbc-drivers) to provide ODBC and JDBC drivers

 # Dataset
 Datasets are top-level containers that are used to organize and control access to your tables and views.